open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/openshift-plus/README.md

 ### policy-odf-status NonCompliant

-Installing odf takes over ***15 mins*** from the policies deployed.
-Wait 40 mins.
-If the status still remains NonCompliant, check to see if your worker nodes meet the requirements.
+Installing ODF takes over ***15 mins*** after the policies deployed.
+If the policy status still remains NonCompliant after 40 minutes, check to see if your worker nodes meet the requirements.